“Johnson & Johnson helped me transition": Meet an employee who’s now living his true self.

 For a workplace to be truly diverse and inclusive, it should not only attract talent from many different backgrounds, but also work to retain that talent and help make them feel they belong.

-According to Musto, who recently transitioned from female to male, Johnson & Johnson not only talks the talk but walks the walk when it comes to supporting its transgender employees.
+According to Musto, who transitioned from female to male, Johnson & Johnson not only talks the talk but walks the walk when it comes to supporting its transgender employees.

 For Musto, who works for Janssen Pharmaceuticals, part of the Johnson & Johnson family of companies, that meant not only being protected by a harassment-free workplace policy, but also benefiting from a documented company process for helping employees transition that encompasses support from mentors across the company.

-In time for LGBT Pride Month, we sat down with Musto to hear more about his brave story of deciding to come out as transgender.
+For International Transgender Day of Visibility, we sat down with Musto to hear more about his brave story of deciding to come out as transgender.

 Clark Musto: “I’ve worked in the pharmaceutical industry for just over 10 years, starting out my career in New Jersey.
 The biotech sector was very conservative back then, but I came out as a lesbian at my first organization.
 Inside though, I’ve always felt that I was a man, despite having the physical characteristics of a woman.